 Chasing a warm lead is the best way to expand your business and maximize your sales pipeline, but what do you do once the lead runs cold?
 While there are many reasons prospects may not work out, it is always possible to revive the relationship.
-If you plan on reviving old sales leads, it is best to have a strategy before jumping back into the sales conversation.
+If you plan on reviving old sales leads or creating urgency in sales, it is best to have a strategy before jumping back into the sales conversation.
 Understanding your lead cycle and focusing on trigger events can help determine when is the best time to reach back out to a prospective customer.

 To learn more, read on or jump ahead to these sections:

 - What is the Sales Lead Life Cycle?

 - Determining the Status of a Lead

 - Teleprospecting Old Leads

 - Additional Strategies For Re-engaging Leads

 Each prospect goes through the sales lead life cycle before your team is able to determine the customer’s status within your pipeline.
 Some leads may go through the cycle quicker than others.
 Understanding the process will help your marketing and sales team properly nurture these relationships.

 To create a lead, your business must come into contact with prospects.
 This can happen in many ways including cold outreach, website traffic, or email subscribers.
 Think of this as the first introduction to your brand.